Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 - So far this season, 42.9% of Miami's games (3/7) have had more combined points than Saturday's total of 61.

-- The two teams combine to score 77.4 points per game, 16.4 more than the total in this contest.
+- The two teams combine to score 77.4 points per game, 16.4 more than the over/under in this contest.

-- The 49.6 combined points per game that these two squads have allowed this season are 11.4 fewer than the 61 over/under in this contest.
+- These two squads combine to allow 49.6 points per game, 11.4 fewer than this contest's over/under.

 - The average total in Panthers games this season is 54.9, 6.1 points fewer than Saturday's over/under of 61 .